planetserver/ps2-documentation/developer_documentation/secore.md

 # Notes

-This guide work on rasdaman 9.5 and 9.4 versions.
+This guide works on rasdaman 9.5 and 9.4 versions.
 Notice that the ingestion of a not defined CRS might change in the future.